tum-pbs/pbdl-book/physgrad.md

 Below, we'll proceed in the following steps:
 - we'll first show the problems with regular gradient descent, especially for functions that combine small and large scales,
 - a central insight will be that an inverse gradient is a lot more meaningful than the regular one,
-- finally, we'll show how to use inverse functions (and especially inverse PDE solvers) to compute a very accurate update the includes higher-order terms.
+- finally, we'll show how to use inverse functions (and especially inverse PDE solvers) to compute a very accurate update that includes higher-order terms.

 ```